 Why is it so hard to articulate and document shared team values?

-When we talk about “values” in this context it is usually shorthand for three different questions that the team need to answer:
+When we talk about “values” it is usually shorthand for three different questions that the team need to answer:

 Humbling, because we quickly realise how difficult it is to succinctly describe what always starts out feeling self-evident.